 It was more than just the activity of children that concerned the colonists; children's inactivity bothered them as well.
-In 1646, the Virginia General Assembly passed legislation to prevent "sloth and idleness where young children are easily corrupted."
-In 1672, the General Court of Massachusetts Bay Colony prohibited an adult from luring a young person from his or her studies or work.
+In 1646, the Virginia General Assembly passed legislation to prevent "sloth and idleness where young children are easily corrupted."31 In 1672, the General Court of Massachusetts Bay Colony prohibited an adult from luring a young person from his or her studies or work.
 In addition, "rude, stubborn, and unruly" children were to be separated from their parents and placed with masters who would "correct" the misbehavior of boys until they were 21 years old and girls until they reached the age of 18.
-Children younger than age 14 who were found guilty of lying would be punished with a monetary fine for the first offense and higher fines thereafter.32

-The Puritans were ambivalent about children.
-Although they believed children were born in sin and should submit to adult authority and hard work, they also thought children required separate legal provisions.
-For instance, in 1660 the laws of the Massachusetts Bay Colony provided that for sodomy. . . . children under fourteen were to be "severely punished" but not executed; for cursing and smiting parents, . . . only those "above sixteen years old, and of sufficient understanding" could be put to death; for being stubborn or rebellious sons. . . . only those "of sufficient years and understanding [sixteen years of age]" were liable; for arson, the law also applied only to those "of the age of sixteen years and upward" for "denying the Scriptures to be the infallible word of

-God," again the minimum age was sixteen for those who were liable to the death penalty.33
+Children younger than age 14 who were found guilty of lying would be punished with a monetary fine for the first offense and higher fines thereafter.32 for sodomy. . . . children under fourteen were to be "severely punished" but not executed; for cursing and smiting parents,.... only those "above sixteen years old, and of sufficient understanding" could be put to death; for being stubborn or rebellious sons.... only those "of sufficient years and understanding [sixteen years of age]" were liable; for arson,.... the law also applied only to those "of the age of sixteen years and upward" for "denying the Scriptures to be the infallible word of God," again the minimum age was sixteen for those who were liable to the death penalty.33